hiCozyty/homelab/readme/base_homelab_setup.md

 sudo systemctl restart NetworkManager
 ```

-Establish Wifi connection from RHEL host to AP mode router (recommended)
+Establish Wifi connection from RHEL host to AP mode router
--> only connect if RHEL host needs access to the internet for occasional updates
--> otherwise, keep it disconnected from internet

 Turn VM off, to make sure that host does not have access to internet.